CensoredUsername/dynasm-rs/doc/langref_common.md

 `.qword`  | One or more expressions of the type `i64` | Pushes the values into the assembling buffer.
 `.bytes`  | An expression of that implements `IntoIterator<Item=u8>` or `IntoIterator<Item=&u8>` | Extends the assembling buffer with the iterator.

+Directives are normally local to the current `dynasm!` invocation.
+However, if the `filelocal` feature is used they will be processed in lexical order over the whole file.
+This feature only works on a nightly compiler and might be removed in the future.

 ## Aliases

 Dynasm-rs allows the user to define aliases for registers using the `.alias name, register` directive.
 These aliases can then be used at places where registers are allowed to be used.
-Note that aliases are defined in lexical parsing order and that their scoping is file-local.
+Note that aliases are defined in lexical parsing order.

 ## Macros